-for Clinical Technology in 2 written theory tests (60%) 2 x assignments Pulmonology IIa [presentation and written] (40%) Instrumentations and Procedures for Clinical Technology in Pulmonology IIb Provocation testing equipment Nitric oxide machine (NiOx) REPRODUCTIVE BIOLOGY Continuous assessment The final mark: 2 written theory tests (60%) 2 x assignments [presentation and written] (40%) Clinical Technology Practice in Reproductive Biology lia Embryo scoring for transfer/cryopreservation IVF and Embryo Culture Micromanipulation Cryobiology and Cryopreservation Continuous assessment The final mark: Continuous Proficiency Assessment based on the application and performance of the procedures or techniques as outlined in module content (80%) Compilation of a logbook of procedures (20%) Clinical Technology Practice in Reproductive Biology lib Quality Assurance, Risk management and Laboratory organisation Pre-implantation genetic disease Fluorescence in-situ hybridization Ethics and Law for Embryologists Continuous assessment The final mark: Continuous Proficiency Assessment based on the application and performance of the procedures or techniques as outlined in module content (80%) Compilation of a logbook of procedures (20%) Instrumentations and Techniques for Clinical Technology in Reproductive Biology lia Equipment/APPARATUS for the following procedures: Aspiration, Identification, Evaluation and Manipulation of Ova.
-Fertilization and transfer of ova Embryo transfer and artificial insemination Continuous assessment The final mark: 2 written theory tests (60%) 2 x assignments [presentation and written] (40%) Instrumentations and Techniques for Clinical Technology in Reproductive Biology lib Cryopreservation of semen, ova, and embryos Testicular biopsy Genetic screening and analysis Quality control procedures Continuous assessment The final mark: 2 written theory tests (60%) 2 x assignments [presentation and written] (40%)
+for Clinical Technology in 2 written theory tests (60%) 2 x assignments Pulmonology IIa [presentation and written] i unifoliology na (40%) Instrumentations Provocation testing equipment Continuous assessment and Procedures Nitric oxide machine (NiOx) The final mark: for Clinical Tritale oxide machine (1410x) 2 written theory tests (60%) Technology in 2 x assignments Pulmonology IIb [presentation and written] (40%) REPRODUCTIVE BIOLOGY Clinical • Embryo scoring for Continuous assessment Technology transfer/cryopreservation The final mark: Practice in IVF and Embryo Culture Continuous Proficiency Reproductive Micromanipulation Assessment based on the Biology lia Cryobiology and Cryopreservation application and performance 0.7 - 1.1-6/ a 1.7 - p.
+100 a of the procedures or techniques as outlined in module content (80%) Compilation of a logbook of procedures (20%) Clinical Quality Assurance, Risk management and Continuous assessment Technology Laboratory organisation The final mark: Practice in Pre-implantation genetic disease Continuous Proficiency Reproductive Fluorescence in-situ hybridization Assessment based on the Biology lib Ethics and Law for Embryologists application and performance of the procedures or techniques as outlined in module content (80%) Compilation of a logbook of procedures (20%) Instrumentations Equipment/APPARATUS for the following Continuous assessment and Techniques procedures: The final mark: for Clinical Aspiration, Identification, Evaluation and 2 written theory tests (60%) Technology in Manipulation of Ova.
+2 x assignments Reproductive Fertilization and transfer of ova [presentation and written] Biology lia Embryo transfer and artificial insemination (40%) ) • Lindi yo di ansier and ar dificial inserninadori • Instrumentations Cryopreservation of semen, ova, and Continuous assessment and Techniques embryos The final mark: for Clinical Testicular biopsy 2 written theory tests (60%) Technology in 1 / 2 x assignments Reproductive [presentation and written] Biology lib Quality control procedures (40%) Piciogy IID (10/0)